swlaschin/fsharpforfunandprofit.gitbook/series/a-recipe-for-a-functional-app.md

 This is a very common question, so I thought that in this series of posts I'd describe a recipe for doing exactly this, covering design, validation, error handling, persistence, dependency management, code organization, and so on.

+* [How to design and code a complete program](../posts/recipe-part1.md).
+A recipe for a functional app, part 1.
+* [Railway oriented programming](../posts/recipe-part2.md).
+A recipe for a functional app, part 2.
+* [Organizing modules in a project](../posts/recipe-part3.md).
+A recipe for a functional app, Part 3.